 King had relationships with American communists, and some of his entourage were communist sympathizers.
 Attorney and entrepreneur Stanley D. Levison served King and the Southern Christian Leadership Conference as a key adviser, writer, and fundraiser.
 According to a KGB document, Levison was a secret member of the Communist Party of the USA.19 King evidently sought good relations with the Soviets.
 According to an unnamed retired CIA senior official, the KGB invited King to Toronto where, secretly filmed by the RCMP and CIA, a KGB officer handed King an envelope with a lot of cash in it.20 Whether this anecdote is accurate or not, there is no sign that King followed the Kremlin’s line.
 Even though he spoke out against racial injustice and the Vietnam War, he espoused a view that African-Americans should aspire to the freedoms that America offered.
 Over time, the KGB lost confidence in him and launched a propaganda campaign to undermine him.

 Meanwhile, the story of Ray’s aliases21 better matches the KGB.
 As a petty criminal, Ray had used many aliases–all of them of family and friends, to make them easy to remember.
 But after escaping from prison in 1967 and finding his way to Montreal, Ray began to use the name Eric Starvo Galt, later shortened to Eric S. Galt, parallel to how the real Galt had shortened his name.
 Later he would use the names of three other Canadians.
 All, including Galt, lived in a single suburb of Toronto.
 In two cases, Ray used the aliases before he had ever been in Toronto, where he arrived after the assassination.
 In addition, three of the four men bore some physical resemblance to Ray and to each other.
-And when Eric S. Galt had surgery to shorten his pointed nose, Ray also had surgery in California to shorten his pointed nose.
-He used the Galt alias to obtain an Alabama driver’s license and other documentation.
+And when Eric S. Galt had surgery to shorten his pointed nose, Ray also had surgery in California to shorten his pointed nose!
+In other words, the preparation of the aliases was mind-bending.
+Ray also used the Galt alias to obtain an Alabama driver’s license and other documentation.
 The CIA could have arranged all this, but it seems odd for CIA to do it in Toronto instead of the U.S. and downright difficult for FBI to do it there since FBI required special permission to operate in Canada.
 In contrast, it made perfect sense for the KGB to provide these aliases for Ray in Canada, where it faced less surveillance than in the U.S., using its procedures for devising Canadian false identities.

 June 8, 1968.
 Presidential candidate Robert F. Kennedy was assassinated in the crowded “pantry” (actually, a food preparation area) of the Ambassador Hotel in Los Angeles after his primary election victory.22 His alleged killer, 24-year old Palestinian-American Sirhan Bishara Sirhan, never got close to Kennedy.
 He fired shots that hit five bystanders as Kennedy supporters struggled to subdue him; but none of his shots hit Kennedy.
 The fatal shot behind Kennedy’s ear came from just 1-3 inches away, according to Thomas Noguchi MD, who performed the autopsy.
 The shooter was apparently right wing security guard Thane Eugene Cesar, who had gripped Kennedy’s arm as they walked through the crowd, or, less likely, a second Palestinian-American gunman behind Kennedy.